Higher (equivariant) topological complexity of Milnor manifolds: Introduction and background

-Note that $\C H_{r,s}$ is a $2(s+r-1)$-dimensional closed, smooth manifold.
-Just as in the real case, $\C H_{r,s}$ is the total space of the fiber bundle:

-This fibre bundle can be thought of as a projectivization of the complex vector bundle whose fibre over a point $\ell\in \C P^s$ is the $r$-dimensional complex plane $\ell^{\perp}$ in $\C^{r+1}$.
-Milnor \cite[Lemma 1]{Milnor} showed that the unoriented cobordism algebra of smooth manifolds is generated by the cobordism classes of real projective spaces and real Milnor manifolds.
+This fiber bundle can be thought of as a projectivization of a vector bundle whose fiber over a point $\ell\in \F P^s$ is the $r$-dimensional plane $\ell^{\perp}$ in $\F^{r+1}$.
+Milnor \cite[Lemma 1]{Milnor} established that the unoriented cobordism algebra of smooth manifolds is generated by the cobordism classes of real projective spaces and real Milnor manifolds.
 Dey and Singh, in their work \cite{DeyMilnormfds}, provided a characterization of Milnor manifolds that admit free $\Z_2$ and $S^1$-actions, with constraints on $r$, and computed the corresponding equivariant cohomology rings.

+Since a fiber bundle generalizes a trivial bundle, it is essential to examine how the higher topological complexity of a fiber bundle's total space compares to that of the trivial bundles total space, (i.e., the product of fiber and base spaces).
+Since $\F H_{r,s}$ is a nontrivial $\F P^{r-1}$-bundle over $\F P^s$, it is meaningful to compare the values $\TC_n(\F H_{r,s})$ and $\TC_n(\F P^{r-1}\times \F P^{s})$.
+In another notable result, Farber, Tabichnikov and Yuzvinsky \cite{FarberTCproj} showed a compelling connection between the topological complexity of a real projective space and its immersion dimension.
+They proved that,

+except $s=1,3,7$, where $\mathrm{Imm}(\R P^s)$ stands for the smallest dimension of the Euclidean space where $\R P^s$ can be immersed.
+It is worth noting that the Euclidean immersion problem of real projective spaces remains unsolved.
+In \cite{tcnproj}, authors showed that the higher topological complexity of a real projective space $\TC_n(\R P^s)$ is related to its immersion dimension $\mathrm{Imm}(\R P^s)$.
+These results show that the information of geometric invariants of manifolds can be derived by investigating motion planning problems associated with them.
+Furthermore, (real) Milnor manifolds are an important class of manifolds closely related to (real) projective spaces.
+Hence, it is important to examine the higher topological complexity of Milnor manifolds and explore the potential deduction of geometric properties associated with them.